MarathonLabs/marathon/docs/docs/cloud.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Marathon Cloud is a cloud testing infrastructure built on top of the Marathon Runner.
+Marathon Cloud is a cloud testing infrastructure built on top of the Marathon test runner.
 It automatically provisions virtual devices to accommodate your tests within 15 minutes.
 The test execution is then delegated to Marathon Runner, which handles tasks such as batching, sorting, preventive retries, and post-factum retries.